jensendarren/Decentralized-Property-Ownership-Product/README.md

 # Udacity Blockchain Capstone: Decentralized Property Ownership Product.

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized property ownership product using ERC-721 Tokens and zkSNARKS for zero knowledge proof of ownership.
+This application is the __final project__ (capstone) for the [Blockchain Nanodegree](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) with __Udacity__.
+Enjoy and feel free to comment!
+This project builds upon the knowledge gained in the [Blockchain Nanodegree](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) course in order to build a __decentralized property ownership product using ERC-721 Tokens and zkSNARKS for zero knowledge proof of ownership__.

+## Truffle version and OpenZeppelin version used in the project.

+This project was built using the following framework versions:

+* Truffle v5.1.14-nodeLTS.0 (core: 5.1.13)
+* Ganache CLI v6.9.1 (ganache-core: 2.10.2)
+* OpenZeppelin (openzeppelin-solidity) v2.1.2
+* Solidity v0.5.16 (solc-js)
+* Node v12.18.1
+* Web3.js v1.2.1
+* Truffle Assertions v0.9.2

+## Running tests

+To run the test suite for the smart contracts:

+1. Clone this repo
+1. Change into the project directory `cd Udacity-Blockchain-Capstone/`
+1. Ensure you already have npm v6.14.5 and node v12.18.1 installed.
+1. Install dependenceis `npm i`
+1. Install Ganache CLI `npm i -g ganache-cli`
+1. Install Truffle `npm i -g truffle@nodeLTS`
+1. Check truffle version by running `truffle version`.
+1. Change into the __eth-contracts__ directory `cd eth-contracts`
+1. Create an empty __.secret__ file `touch .secret`
+1. Compile the contracts `truffle compile`
+1. In one terminal window, start ganache-cli `ganache-cli`
+1. In a separate terminal window, run the smart contract specs via `truffle test`

+After following the above process, you should see all the tests passing as they are on [Travis CI]().

 ## ZoKrates